WHAT IS TIS?

 What is the Train Information System (TIS)?

 The Train Information System is a web-based application that supports international Train Management by delivering real-time train data concerning international (partly national) passenger and freight trains.
 The relevant data is obtained directly from the Infrastructure Managers’ systems.

 The system is already fully TAF/TAP TSI-compliant and was, in addition, a frontrunner in terms of implementing this sophisticated framework.
-The system supports mostly internationally active Railway Undertakings in steering their logistical chains and it also provides support to Rail Freight Corridors by providing proper reports for Train Performance Management.
-Currently TIS handles over 4,7 Million single train runs per year.
+The system supports mostly internationally active Railway Undertakings and terminal operators in steering their logistical chains and it also provides support to Rail Freight Corridors by providing proper reports for Train Performance Management.
+Currently TIS handles over 5.8 Million single train runs per year.

 Single Train Runs per Year